 Inspect the basement or crawl space, eaves, and loft for termites, carpenter ants, and other pests.
-If you notice signs of wood damage, call a professional exterminator like Wildlife Control Melbourne.
+If you notice signs of wood damage, call a professional exterminator like Palm Bay Raccoon Removal Company.
 Manage wasp or hornet nests with caution and call in an expert if necessary.

 Clean out the barbecue and hose down concrete or brick patio surfaces.
 Replace any broken bricks and patch concrete cracks.
 Wash outside or screened-in porch flooring.
 Plant annuals in pots, or replant present planters.
 Lubricate patio doors.
 Bring out and clean up your deck or patio furniture.

 If you are painting your house yourself, clean your house first using a home cleaning solution.
 Scrape off crumbling paint, smooth rough areas with sandpaper, and fill in damaged areas with a quality filler.
 Prime any bare patches with an excellent exterior primer before finishing the task with an acrylic latex paint.

 You may consider schedule interior painting projects too because warm temperatures allow for better ventilation and quick drying times.

 Construct or mend fences:

 Repair any damaged areas of existing fencing and refinish as necessary.
 If you are building a new fence, then look carefully at the increasing variety of fencing materials.
 Make sure your fence complies with local codes and doesn’t encroach on town or neighboring properties.
 Be sure to call your local natural gas utility or “Call Before You Dig” agency to make certain that you don’t have a collision and hit an underground gas line or other buried lines or pipes.